ServerBot User Manual v1.10.0

 If you manually created venv with different directory name, the bot may not start!

-It is recommended to use option 4 from setup.sh -> It will easily install and configure everything as needed.
+It is recommended to use proper options from setup.sh -> It will easily install and configure everything needed.

-For the autostart to work, you need to set the Bot files with read/write/execute permissions to 777 (for everyone).
-I recommend moving the Bot files to the /ServerBot directory (so that it is not in other directories)
+For the autostart to work, you need to set the Bot files with read/write/execute permissions to 775 (r-x for everyone, rwx for owner and group) if those files don't already have them.
+I recommend moving the Bot files to the /ServerBot directory (so that it is not in other directories).
+Do not install bot in your home directory if you want to run it with system startup.

 How to create venv: